 Tip: try to go earlier in the day.
 Rush hour traffic in the late afternoon outside the old section can be a bummer.

 If you like history and photography, go here.
 Of the many Trip Advisor reviews of museums, Tedly wanted to try this one.
 “The House of Photography” was a good pick for one of our budget things to do in Marrakech.

 To see the city at the turn of the century was interesting.
 There also are images of other Moroccan cities taken by photographers who were called to the country’s valleys and mountains and deserts.
 There are even some glass negatives that are amazing to see, and the first color photographs taken in the country.

 I loved the documentary by Daniel Chicault from 1957 shown on the third floor during our visit in January 2018.
 “The Berbers of the High Atlas Mountains” is shot in 16mm color, and it’s actually three short pieces played back-to-back.
 The film documents his voyage across the Atlas Mountains with the Berber people – the first of its kind.

-Admission was about $4 USD each, and if you want a snack, there is also a roof cafe – that happens to have great views of the medina.
+Admission was about $4 each, and if you want a snack, there is a roof cafe.
+The roof happens to have great views of the medina.

 The museum’s website is here.

 There are other budget-friendly activities, of course.
 In addition to walking around and getting lost: haggling at markets if you’re into that kind of thing, talking with locals who want to practice English, and taking pictures.
 Everywhere you look in Marrakesh it’s an explosion of color and texture.